-Student is a special education student who is graduated with his/her class at grade 12 and reported as a graduate to CEDARS.
+Student is a students with IEPs Special Education Students who is graduated with his/her class at grade 12 and reported as a graduate to CEDARS.
 The student wishes to continue participating in Life Skills or transitional skills courses or programs.
 This student is not eligible to continue enrollment once they are reported as a graduate.